CarloWood/linuxviewer/src/vulkan/pipeline/README.md

 auto pipeline_factory = create_pipeline_factory(*m_pipeline_layout, main_pass.vh_render_pass() COMMA_CWDEBUG_ONLY(true));
 ```

-The returned object is a `vulkan::pipeline::FactoryHandle` which just a wrapper around a `PipelineFactoryIndex`, but has two member functions that
-have to be called next:
+The returned object is a `vulkan::pipeline::FactoryHandle` which is just a wrapper around a `PipelineFactoryIndex`, but provides two member functions that have to be called next:

 ```c
 pipeline_factory.add_characteristic<MyPipelineCharacteristic1>(this);